-Renexus® (NT-501) consists of encapsulated human cells genetically modified to secrete ciliary neurotrophic factor (CNTF).
-CNTF is a human growth factor that preferentially stimulates and protects neural cells - including photoreceptor cells responsible for detecting light in the retina of the eye.
-Renexus® is designed to continually deliver a safe and therapeutic dose of CNTF into the back of the eye for the treatment of retinal degenerative diseases.
-Neurotech is currently conducting several clinical trials with Renexus®, including clinical trials in patients with retinitis pigmentosa (RP), macular telangectasia (MacTel) and achromatopsia.
+NT-501 ECT consists of encapsulated human cells genetically modified to secrete therapeutic doses of ciliary neurotrophic factor (CNTF) into the back of the eye for the treatment of retinal degenerative diseases.
+Neurotech is conducting multiple clinical studies with NT-501 ECT, including trials in subjects with macular telangectasia (MacTel) and glaucoma.
 Neurotech also collaborates with research ophthalmologists in investigator-initiated clinical trials for other neurotrophic ocular diseases.

-A total of 184 patients enrolled across three Renexus® (NT-501) Phase 2 studies in the US, with some patients reaching past 50 months post-implantation.
-Renexus® continues to have a good safety profile.
-There have been no reported incidences of retinal detachment or increase in intraocular pressure associated with device implantation.
+A total of 184 subjects have been enrolled in three separate Phase 2 studies in the US, with some subjects reaching past 50 months post-implantation.

-Neurotech is conducting a phase 1 study (NCT01327911) using Renexus® for the treatment of patients with Macular Telangiectasia, an idiopathic condition that includes a vascular disorder of the macula, where juxtafoveal angiogenesis leads to loss of the central vision.
-Like RP, MacTel is a slow progressing disease, manifesting over a period of 10-20 years.
-The MacTel Project has identified CNTF as a potential modulator of vision loss in MacTel disease, and is collaborating with Neurotech in investigating potential benefit of long term Renexus® treatment.
+Neurotech is conducting a phase 2 study (NCT01949324) using NT-501 ECT for the treatment of subjects with Macular Telangiectasia, an idiopathic condition that includes a vascular disorder of the macula, where juxtafoveal angiogenesis leads to loss of the central vision.
+MacTel is a slow progressing disease, manifesting over a period of 10-20 years.
+The MacTel Project has identified CNTF as a potential modulator of vision loss in MacTel disease and is collaborating with Neurotech in investigating potential benefit of long term treatment with NT-501.

-Neurotech has received Orphan Drug designation for Renexus® for the treatment of Macular Telangiectasia from the U.S. Food and Drug Administration.
+Neurotech has received Orphan Drug designation for NT-501 ECT for the treatment of Macular Telangiectasia from the U.S. Food and Drug Administration.